 The rubber tracks give better traction with less slippage on pool surfaces.
 It also distributes the weight of the pool robot more evenly and give it better traction when rolling over obstacles such as drains.

 The dirty water and debris is vacuumed through the top-load large internal filter cartridge basket by the pool robot’s internal pump.
 The filter basket traps leaves and debris, but it is not fine enough to catch all the tiny particles.
 It seems that the pool robot is shipped with a mesh filter basket.
-However, you might be able to buy an ultra-fine filter cartridge basket so that it can be more efficient at removing finer contaminants such as silt, sand and algae (view ultra-fine filter basket on Amazon).
+However, you might be able to buy an ultra-fine filter cartridge basket so that it can be more efficient at removing finer contaminants such as silt, sand and algae (view ultra-fine filter basket on Amazon – paid link).

 The filter cartridge basket is removed from the top of the pool robot.
 Throw out the debris and rinse it clean before returning it.
 Still, it would have been nice if an ultra-fine filter cartridge was also included in the package.
 Instead, you now have to buy it separately.